Handbook

 -

-Equitation class calls, patterns and obstacles should be designed as closely as possible to the provided directions, tests, and course maps
+Class calls, patterns, tests and obstacles should be designed as closely as possible to the provided directions, tests, and course maps.

 -